 A. Because they want to be transported.
 It’s a bit of an escape.
 And people will go to a cookbook for two or three recipes, and then they’ll go to another cookbook, and maybe they’ll combine recipes.

 * * *

-To apply for reviewing cookbooks for Publishers Weekly, email Mark Rotella, mrotella [at]publishersweekly.com.
-Says Rotella: “I select who reviews each book, based on the reviewers’ interests, such as baking.
+Update: Publishers Weekly no longer publishes this newsletter and Rotella has moved on.
+Still, what he says is instructive for those who want to write reviews: “I select who reviews each book, based on the reviewers’ interests, such as baking.
 Then I send galleys.
 Some galleys look just like the book but are black and white.
 Some are full color and look like the full book.
 While we mostly review big books, I try to cover smaller titles from smaller houses when I can.
 I rarely have to look for reviewers because the ones I have are pretty dedicated, but I’m always looking for a particularly good writer.”